 Instead, the construction market here has been declining due to demographics rather than economics.
 Cities on the West Coast experiencing unprecedented growth have a constant need for new residential, commercial, and infrastructure projects.
 This is simply not the case here.
 Chicago has instead focused on upgrading and modernizing existing facilities, with renovations making up a large share of volume.

 Chicago’s residential sector experienced the same spike in demand in 2021 as many other markets.
 But because it is a small part of the overall market, this was not enough to offset downturns in other sectors.
-Combined with issues in the infrastructure and commercial sectors, the market declined in 2020 and 2021.
-Looking ahead, however, Chicago’s position at the center of the nation’s railroad and airline networks means that the shift to e-commerce will not be as damaging here.
+Combined with issues in the infrastructure and commercial sectors, the market declined in 2021 and 2022.
+Looking ahead, however, Chicago’s position at the center of the nation’s railroad and airline networks positions it to benefit from reshoring businesses.